-John came from proud family backgrounds.
-His mother was a daughter of the wealthy Melbourne property owner, George E. Porter, and his English father was an officer of the P&O Steamship Company.
+Born in England in 1912, his mother was the daughter of prominent Melbourne businessman George E Porter and his English father was an officer of the P&O Steamship Company.

-John attended school in London, and at age 15 decided to enter the exciting maritime industry, like his father.
+John went to school in London, and aged 15 became a sailor, like his father.
 He won a P&O scholarship and spent two years at the Training College on the Thames, followed by a three year apprenticeship on P&O ships to the Far East and Australia.

-His first job was as a jackaroo on his uncle’s farm near Stanthorpe, Queensland, after which he worked on several large Queensland stations until the outbreak of World War II when he joined the 26th Battalion, later transferring to the Royal Australian Air Force in 1941.
-After his discharge from the RAAF, John returned to the land and eventually purchased a 300 acre farm on the north coast of Queensland between Mackay and Sarina where he ran cattle for beef and milk for many years.
+John’s first job on the land was as a jackaroo on his uncle’s farm near Stanthorpe, Queensland.
+He worked on several large Queensland stations until the outbreak of World War II.
+At the start of the War he joined the 26th Battalion, and transferred to the Royal Australian Air Force in 1941.
+John returned to the land after the war and eventually purchased a 120 ha.
+(300 acre) farm on the north coast of Queensland between Mackay and Sarina where he ran cattle for beef and milk for many years.

-In 1966, John decided to retire to the coastal town of Yeppoon, east of Rockhampton where he spent 16 happy years.
-In 1982 he moved to Rockhampton but returned to Yeppoon in January 2000 to live at the Capricorn Adventist Retirement Village where he died peacefully on 11 July 2002, 37 days short of his 90th birthday.
+Jack retired in 1966 to the coastal town of Yeppoon, where he stayed until moving into Rockhampton in 1982.
+He returned to Yeppoon in January 2000, living at the Capricorn Adventist Retirement Village.
+He died peacefully at home on 11 July 2002, 37 days short of his 90th birthday.

 Laid to rest at the Yeppoon Cemetery on 16 July 2002 John Villiers is remembered as “A True Gentleman”.
 The cover of the Order of Service from that day featured a defining image of John: sleeves rolled up, smiling and raising his big Akubra.
 A final farewell to us all.